Korpilahti: Villages

+Register villages

+Note that some of the actual settlements with these names may be in other municipalities, while some may not be settlement names at all.

 History

-Korpilahti has existed at least since 1596 in Swedish sources as Kårpilaxiby, when it was a part of the parish of Jämsä.
+Korpilahti was first mentioned in 1596 as Kårpilaxiby, when it was a part of the parish of Jämsä.
 It became a separate parish in 1861.

 The municipality of Muurame was split off from Korpilahti in 1921, while Säynätsalo was split off from Muurame in 1924.
 The municipality of Korpilahti became a part of Jyväskylä in 2009.

 Vaaruvuori

-A Pumped-storage hydroelectricity plant was planned on Vaaruvuori near lake Päijänne but environmentalist opposition has killed the project.
+A pumped-storage hydroelectricity plant was planned on Vaaruvuori near lake Päijänne but environmentalist opposition has killed the project.